Learn German in Cologne: Teaching

 German Course Goals

 The Standard and Intensive courses in Cologne trains you to use the German language for business, studying or in a private sphere.
-In short term courses which we recommend comprises of a minimum of two weeks study in which you can put your newly acquired German knowledge into practice, or use your previous language knowledge more skillfully.
+In short term courses which we recommend comprises of a minimum of two weeks study in which you can put your newly acquired German knowledge into practice, or use your previous language knowledge more skilfully.
 Prospective students, or participants wishing to take a professional qualification in Germany, can attend a long term course and systematically increase their German knowledge to reach the required language level in a foreseeable time scale.

 Besides group training, a very important focus of the Standard Course is self-study: in the media resource centre all the course participants have free usage of the school’s own digital language lab.
 Experienced tutors help participants to make optimal use of the wide range of material offered in the media resource centre.